 Complications of Alcoholic Hepatitis

-- Liver or kidney failure
+- Liver failure

 Alcoholic Hepatitis Treatment

 There is no specific medical treatment for alcoholic hepatitis.
 The goal of treatment is to reduce liver inflammation and help the liver heal.
 Treatment may also involve managing complications and supporting the person through recovery.

 - Intravenous fluids